butaixianran/DazToBlender/README.md

-# Daz To Blender 3.0 fixed version
+# Daz To Blender For Blender 3.X

-**This fork did some really good updates, it comes with 14 new features and 3 bug fixing, give it a try.**
+**This fork did some really good updates, it comes with 14 new features and 3 bug fixing.**

 **It will export Daz model from Blender with all textures correctly.
 Then, you can use Blender as a Daz Bridge for all 3D tools.
 So you do not need any other bridge any more.**